12 – 14 inches

 The Cocker Jack is very difficult to train because it is a very stubborn dog, especially when it comes to this type of repetitive training.
 It can be housetrained without trouble and will learn certain commands over time, but to use a traditional training approach to get your pet to sit, speak, and rollover will be extremely challenging for most Cocker Jack owners.
 Patience and persistence are key, and you can never let your pet see you get agitated while training.

 Most Cocker Jack will need little more than brushing twice a week to keep their fur free of debris and remove any loose hairs.
 Bathing will rarely be necessary, nor will professional grooming or hair trimming.
 The ears will need constant supervision to keep them clean and free of moisture.
-Regular tooth brushing is also required to prevent tooth decay
+Regular tooth brushing is also required to prevent your Cocker Jack from experiencing tooth decay.

 Health and Conditions🏥